Aguedo Mojica: Early years and studies

 Aguedo Mojica was born on March 16, 1908, in Humacao, Puerto Rico.
 He studied at the University of Puerto Rico, Río Piedras Campus where he was doctored in philosophy and later in law from the University of Puerto Rico School of Law.
 He was also a law professor at the same institution.
 He worked as a professor at the University of Puerto Rico, as a professor of Latin, in 1943, and thereafter taught philosophical chair.
 He earned a Doctor degree in Law philosophy from the Complutense University of Madrid and another Doctor degree in Philosophy and Letters from Paris-Sorbonne University.

 Politics

-Retired for a few from his academic career and took a position as a At-Large member of the Puerto Rico House of Representatives from 1957 to 1968 that included a stint as Speaker pro tempore of the House of Representatives of Puerto Rico from 1965 to 1968.
+Retired for a few from his academic career to enter politics and took a position as a At-Large member of the Puerto Rico House of Representatives from 1957 to 1968 that included a stint as Speaker pro tempore of the House of Representatives of Puerto Rico from 1965 to 1968.